superduper-io/superduper/docs/hr/content/use_cases/sql-example.md

+---
+sidebar_position: 2
+---

+# SQL Vector Search

-# End-2-end example using SQL databases
+## End-2-end example using SQL databases

 SuperDuperDB allows users to connect to a MongoDB database, or any one of a range of SQL databases, i.e. from this selection: